Getting a job on a superyacht as a chef is a dream job

 Hopefully, through The Superyacht Chef, you are able to connect to other yacht chefs on social media and stay inspired on your journey to getting your first job on a superyacht!

-If you loved getting free tips and information on how to get a job on a yacht, please share this post with your friends!
+If you loved getting free tips and information on how to get a job on a superyacht, please share this post with your friends!